jeaf/idxbeast/README.md

 -------

 doctest is used for testing simple and low-level functions.
-The `test.py` script is used to run all tests. `idxlib_test.py` is used to test the optimized C library.
+The `test.py` script is used to run all tests.

 Todo
 ----